About the AWC Berlin

 In 1932, AWC Berlin hosted the first official conference of the Federation, and 74 years later, AWC Berlin hosted the 75th anniversary of FAWCO at the 2006 Conference.

-Authorized Representatives: The executive board as defined under § 26 BGB (German Civil Code) consists of the President (My-Linh Kunst), the Vice President (Rebecca Duke) and the Treasurer (Jennifer Padfield).
+Authorized Representatives: The executive board as defined under § 26 BGB (German Civil Code) consists of the President, the First Vice President, and the Treasurer.
 Any one of these board members represents the Association singly.
 The AWC Berlin is governed by a Constitution and Bylaws.